PolinaAlexandr/cat_fight/docs/server_api.md

  ```
     {
         "status" : "ok",
-        "comment": "You are seccussfully logged in"
+        "comment": "You are successfully logged in"
     }
  ```
  ```